-We offer several trainings on Canvas for faculty and staff and an online Canvas training for students.
+We offer several live trainings on Canvas for faculty and staff and an online Canvas training for students.
 If you are faculty or staff, please check out our Schedule of Learning Opportunities to search for upcoming training sessions.

 We also have several recorded trainings which are available upon request.

 Here are some considerations to keep in mind before you put any information into your new Canvas course:

 - It's important only to bring what you need into your Canvas course.
 ANGEL duplicates many of your course files for several reasons.
 It's vital that you look at your course files in ANGEL and clean them up before bringing them into Canvas.

 - Copyright in a digital classroom is very different than a face-to-face classroom.
 Be sure you clearly understand copyright laws for the digital classroom.
 If you have questions, you can refer to this great libguide provided by NNU's Riley library.

 - It's important when creating content in your digital classroom that you take into consideration those individuals who may have hearing and/or visual impairments.
 Be sure to create your course content in such a way that is compliant with disability regulations and makes appropriate accommodations for students with disabilities.